The AI Gold Rush: Should Companies Build or Buy AI Solutions?

 AI is no longer a futuristic concept; it’s here, and companies are racing to integrate it.
 But with rapid advancements, many businesses are facing a tough choice: Should they build AI solutions in-house or buy them from external providers?

-In this episode of the MVPF InnoSanity Podcast, host Baby Jessi Parker speaks with Jasper Wilmes, Venture Architect at MVP Factory, about the AI boom, the risks of adopting off-the-shelf AI, and how companies can strategically integrate AI without losing control over their data.
+In this 2-episode podcast of the MVPF InnoSanity Podcast, host Baby Jessi Parker speaks with Jasper Wilmes, Venture Architect at MVP Factory, about the AI boom, the risks of adopting off-the-shelf AI, and how companies can strategically integrate AI without losing control over their data.
 If you’re trying to figure out how to unlock AI’s value while staying competitive, this episode is a must-listen.

 Here's what they talked about: